Chubek/Protogen/INSTALL.md

 Step #5: Now run `sudo systemcl daemon-reload && sudo systemctl enable protoquote && sudo systemctl start protoquote` --- this will enable and run the protoquote service.

 Now protoquote is running on TCP port 8888.
-To restart and stop use `sudo systemctl restart protoquote` and `sudo systemctl stop protoquote` respectively
+To restart and stop use `sudo systemctl restart protoquote` and `sudo systemctl stop protoquote` respectively.

+**Node**: The same process is repeatable for protomath.servce, starting on 9999/tcp

 If you wish so, both `install.sh` and `protoquote.service` are inside the `sciprts` folder.